fourmulaic/speechify-unlimited-patch/README.md

 # What is Speechify

 Speechify is a mobile and desktop app that reads any text aloud using a computer generated text to speech voice.
+The app is notable for producing near-human quality voices, and for using optical character recognition technology to turn physical books or any printed text into audio.

 **This patch only works for Speechify Chrome extension.**